A medieval key.

 The figures below show that in malicious disclosure assessments, the newer version of OLMo, drawing on StarCoder for computer code, exposed phone numbers and secret keys at a higher rate than the older version that relied on The Stack directly.
 These results come from experiments intended to evaluate prompting strategies.
 The aggregate totals above are calculated by choosing the strongest prompt strategies from these experiments, and aggregating over the pass@10 results for those alone.
 However, they also show differences in model vulnerability not only by prompt strategy but also by type of sensitive information.
 OLMo-7b-1.7 exposes phone numbers at a higher rate for several prompt strategies, and secret keys at a higher rate for the strongest prompt strategy (“PS_5” in the figure below).
 The secret key exposure rate for the new model is nearly four times higher than the exposure rate for the old one.

-Results show malicious disclosures increased for phone numbers and secret keys between releases of the Dolma dataset.
+Results show malicious disclosure risk increased for phone numbers and secret keys between releases of the Dolma dataset.

-Results show malicious disclosures increased for phone numbers and secret keys between releases of the Dolma dataset.
+Results show malicious disclosure risk increased for phone numbers and secret keys between releases of the Dolma dataset.

 Discussion